Overview

 - The user’s browser is redirected to a specified Smartcar-hosted

-ACCESS_TOKENand aREFRESH_TOKEN. - Using the
+- Using the access token and the

-ACCESS_TOKEN, the Application can now send requests to the Smartcar API.
+sc-user-idheader, the Application can now send requests to the Smartcar API.
 It can access protected resources and send commands to and from the user’s vehicle via the backend service.

 Prerequisites